• Login

 MIT has been home to innovation and a leader in human space flight since the 1960s; its graduates have provided over 15% of US astronauts, and its labs and workshops have constructed key technologies from the Apollo era to the present day.
 At the intersection of this experience and MIT’s current values lies essential work on how we will live in the future – in space and on earth.

 In the Spring of 2024, MIT piloted a new undertaking in interdisciplinary design for space habitats.
 A Space Architecture design studio brought together students from across MIT to imagine, design, prototype and test the future of Space Architecture.
 This studio was run in parallel with Architecture, Aero/Astro Space Systems Engineering class and the Media Lab Space Exploration Initiative’s Operating in the Lunar Environments class.
-There were shared lectures and activities, with the goal of bringing together students with varied backgrounds to create a synergy that will hopefully lead to new ideas about human habitation and activities on the Moon.
+There are shared lectures and activities, with the goal of bringing together students with varied backgrounds to create a synergy that will hopefully lead to new ideas about human habitation and activities in space.

 It is at the edges of the possible where we find important lessons for what we need to do here on earth.